ZhuangLab/storm-analysis/README.md

 utilities - A collection of Python and C programs that perform functions such as tracking single molecules across multiple frames or determining and applying drift correction.
 These are used by 3D-DAOSTORM, but as with the functions in the library directory they are considered to be of more general utility.

 visualizer - A PyQt4 based application that draws the found localizations on frame in which they were found.

+windows_dll - The other DLLs that you will need to get the 3D-DAOSTORM analysis to work on windows.